LemonPi/lemonpi.github.io/projects/namegame/namegame.md

 group: projects
 ---
 Source on [github](https://github.com/LemonPi/LameNameGame)
-I made this game to explore string processing in C, which my CSC190 professor specifically mentioned not to do.
+I made this game as a side project to explore string processing in C, which my CSC190 professor specifically mentioned not to do.
 The game requires a Unix based user list and quizzes you on the user's real names given their username.

 ## Instructions <a name="instructions"> </a>